elastiflow/ElastiFlow-Tools/docker_install/readme.md

   ##### Option 3: (Really?)
   Generate fake flow data

-  Be sure to replace `ELASTIFLOW_IP` with the IP address of your ElastiFlow server.
+  Be sure to replace `ElastiFlow_NetObserv_Flow_IP` with the IP address of your ElastiFlow NetObserv Flow server.

-    sudo docker run -it --rm networkstatic/nflow-generator -t ELASTIFLOW_IP -p 9995
+    sudo docker run -it --rm networkstatic/nflow-generator -t ElastiFlow_NetObserv_Flow_IP -p 9995

 #### 9) Visualize your Flow Data
 In Kibana, do a global search (at the top) for the dashboard "ElastiFlow (flow): Overview" and open it.
 It may be a few minutes for flow records to populate as the system waits for flow templates to arrive.

 #### 10) Update Credentials
-Now that you have ElastiFlow up and running, we advise that you change your Elasticsearch and Kibana passwords from `elastic` to something complex as soon as possible.
+Now that you have ElastiFlow NetObserv Flow up and running, we advise that you change your Elasticsearch and Kibana passwords from `elastic` to something complex as soon as possible.
 Here's how to do it:

 1) Open your `.env` file in a text editor like nano.
 2) Specify a new `ELASTIC_PASSWORD` and `KIBANA_PASSWORD`.
 Save changes.
-3) Redeploy ElasticSearch, Kibana, ElastiFlow:
+3) Redeploy ElasticSearch, Kibana, ElastiFlow NetObserv Flow:
   ```
   sudo docker compose -f elasticsearch_kibana_compose.yml -f elastiflow_flow_compose.yml down && sudo docker compose -f elasticsearch_kibana_compose.yml -f elastiflow_flow_compose.yml up -d
   ```